asktechsupport/help/dictionary.md

 A secret method of bypassing normal authentication to gain access to a system.

 ## Blue Team
-The defenders who protect the organization's assets and respond to attacks.
+A Blue Team is a group of cybersecurity professionals responsible for defending an organization's systems, detecting threats, and responding to attacks to ensure security and resilience.

 ## Botnet
 A network of compromised devices controlled by an attacker.